-Multi-agent AI systems are rewriting how enterprises operate—but scaling from a single AI assistant to dozens of autonomous agents creates security, governance, and infrastructure challenges that the Model Context Protocol alone doesn't solve.
+Multi-agent AI systems are rewriting how enterprises operate, but scaling from a single AI assistant to dozens of autonomous agents creates security, governance, and infrastructure challenges that the Model Context Protocol alone doesn't solve.
 An MCP gateway sits between AI clients and backend tools, providing authentication, observability, and centralized control over every tool invocation.

 Key Takeaways

-• Docker MCP Gateway provides container-native security isolation for teams already invested in Docker infrastructure
+- Docker MCP Gateway provides container-native security isolation for teams already invested in Docker infrastructure

-1. MintMCP Gateway — Enterprise MCP Infrastructure Leader
+1. MintMCP Gateway: Enterprise MCP Governance Gateway

 What Makes MintMCP Different